wbyates777/Gazetteer/README.md

 - 599 Time zones (IANA), and
 - Geographic coordinates and distance calculations.

+This data was last updated on 24/06/26.

 Gazetteer uses compile-time static lookup tables making it suitable for latency-sensitive financial systems.
+The primary design goals were  performance, simplicity, modularity, and maintainability.

 ### Key Features
 - no heap allocations,